 The parks main road is a two-mile loop, with portions boarding the Intracoastal Waterway.
 This road is heavily trafficked by visitors for various activities such as biking and running.
-It is important to note that sections of the recently repaved asphalt have begun to crack and need general maintenance.
-Notably, beneath the parks two-mile loop are several culverts which feed the mangroves from the Intracoastal Waterway.
-Two of these existing 72" culverts are need of some type of repair and recently the northernmost culvert has separated likely causing a sinkhole in the public use area.
+It is important to note that sections of the recently repaved asphalt have begun to crack and needs general maintenance.